Roy Cropper: Storylines

 For a bet with Bev Unwin (Susie Blake), Tracy (now played by Kate Ford) spikes Roy's drink at a wedding reception.
 She then takes him home and puts him in her bed.
 Tracy later announces she is pregnant with his child.
 Hayley is devastated and after she leaves Roy, he contemplates suicide.
 Hayley returns and the Croppers agree to buy Tracy's baby and wanting to make sure they have parental rights to the baby, Roy marries Tracy.
-Tracy gives birth to a daughter and she gives custody to the Croppers, who register her birth and name her Patience but Tracy reveals, on Steve McDonald (Simon Gregson) and Karen Phillips' (Suranne Jones) wedding day, that she wants her daughter back and that Steve is Patience's father, not Roy as they never actually slept together.
+Tracy gives birth to a daughter and she gives custody to the Croppers, who register her birth and name her Patience but Tracy reveals, on Steve (Simon Gregson) and Karen McDonald's (Suranne Jones) wedding day, that she wants her daughter back and that Steve is Patience's father, not Roy as they never actually slept together.
 Initially they refuse to give Patience back to Tracy, but are persuaded by Ken Barlow (William Roache); Tracy's adoptive father.
 Roy is devastated and he and Hayley reluctantly return the baby and Tracy renames her Amy (Elle Mulvaney).
 Roy and Tracy's marriage is subsequently annulled and feeling guilty, she repays the money that the Croppers gave her and asks them to be Amy's godparents.

 Roy is bullied by builder Vince (Conrad Nelson) and his arrival brings up many unpleasant memories for Roy, as he recounts to Hayley the physical and psychological torture that he suffered in his youth.
 When he is alone in the cafe, Vince comes in and demands a free meal.
 When Roy gives in and brings him a fry-up, he says he asked for a poached egg, not a fried one.
 He then pushes the egg onto the floor and Roy attempts to get past him, but Vince shoves him onto the floor, knocking him against a table in the process.
 He is only stopped by Vince's boss Charlie Stubbs (Bill Ward), who promptly fires Vince for bullying Roy.
 Thereafter, Charlie orders Vince not to return to the street, before taking him outside and punching him to the ground.
 Roy soon mentors Fiz's younger brother Chesney Brown (Sam Aston) and he sells his comic collection to buy a Morris Traveller.

 Roy is furious when he learns that Hayley has a son and their marriage nearly ends.
 However, with support from his co-worker Becky Granger (Katherine Kelly), Roy makes peace with Hayley and supports her when she decides to take a year out to do charity work in Mozambique.
 Roy allows Becky to move in while Hayley is away, but he throws her out when he learns about her affair with Steve.
 They later make up and Roy gives her away at her wedding.